petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources/configuring-cross-region-disaster-recovery.md

 - **LCP_EXTERNAL_PROJECT_ID**: the production environment's project ID (for example, `acme-prd`)

-- **LCP_BACKUP_RESTORE_SCHEDULE**: a [cron scheduling](https://crontab.guru/) value that defines the frequency of automated backups.
+- **LCP_BACKUP_RESTORE_SCHEDULE**: a [cron scheduling](https://crontab.guru/) value that defines the frequency of automatically restoring backups from the `prd` environment to the Disaster Recovery environment.
 See [Scheduling Automated Backups and Cleanups](../../platform-services/backup-service.md#scheduling-automated-backups-and-cleanups) for more information.

 Set this value as a [secret](../../tuning-security-settings/managing-secure-environment-variables-with-secrets.md) in your DR environment: